 Here is how you can find the direct email of your prospect:

 Go to the second module on the Sales.Rocks Platform, the Contact Search.
-The filtering works exactly the same as in the previous module, just this time you’ll be filtering the decision makers by job title, department etc. You’ll need to again choose the country in which you want to find the prospect in (this is perfect for searching though international companies that have multiple branches and employees all around the world).
+The filtering works exactly the same as in the previous module, just this time you’ll be filtering the decision-makers by job title, department etc. You’ll need to again choose the country in which you want to find the prospective clients in (this is perfect for searching through international companies that have multiple branches and employees all around the world).
 In the Add Filter option you’ll again find the search by company name option, and once more add the company name you are researching.
 If you already know which job titles are your target, you can add a keyword of a job title to limit the search.

 An easy copy-paste of the email address should do the trick for you to compose a new outreach email to the potential.
-But, we have a more sophisticated way to export your data, in an Excel file or an integration with your CRM, either direct or via Zapier.
+But, do yourself a favor and skip this manual part.
+We have a more sophisticated way to export your data, in an Excel file or an integration with your CRM, either direct or via Zapier.

 For the ones that want to contact their prospects with a multi-channel approach, here is how you will find the social profiles of your prospects and the companies they are working in.

-You can use this info together with the direct email address to create an email drip-campaign, send out Linkedin connection requests or even contact the prospect via Whatsapp with the up-coming Email Sequence module for automated multichannel outreach on the Sales.Rocks Platform.
+You can use this info together with the direct email address to create an email drip campaign within a few minutes with a personalized subject line and email content, or as mentioned above, send out Linkedin connection requests with the Email Sequence module for automated multichannel outreach on the Sales.Rocks Platform.

-We’ve tried to make the work life of Sales and Marketing Reps easier, by finding a quick workaround for Linkedin’s paid options and how you can contact someone if not connected on Linkedin.
-You can now spread your prospecting on different platforms for an even higher conversion and better deal closing, or… just better communication with your potential client.
+We’ve tried to make the work-life of Sales and Marketing Reps easier, by finding a quick workaround for the Linkedin Premium Account and how you can contact someone if not connected on Linkedin.
+You can now spread your prospecting on different platforms for even higher conversion and better deal closing, or… just better communication with new people and your customers.